How to Use Your Blog to Write Your Book

-Now, when I start talking about writing a book – people start to get a funny look on their face… I don’t know whether it is because they’ve always wanted to write a book and have been afraid or if the thought just occurred to them and it is scary.
+Now, when I start talking about writing a book – people start to get a funny look on their faces… I don't know whether it is because they've always wanted to write a book and have been afraid of if the thought just occurred to them and it is scary.
 As the author of two books (both are now in their second editions), I can tell you that writing a book is very worthwhile — and not all that scary.

 Here’s why I think you haven’t written your book yet…